geo-martino/jellyfin-plugin-metadataorganiser/README.md

 ## ✨ Features

-- Dynamic Metadata Modification: Embed Jellyfin metadata to directly to files on the filsystem.
+- **Dynamic Metadata Modification**: Embed Jellyfin metadata to directly to files on the filsystem.
-- Embedded Metadata Stripping: Option to ignore or remove specific embedded metadata fields (like "Comment" or "Encoder").
+- **Embedded Metadata Stripping**: Option to ignore or remove specific embedded metadata fields (like "Comment" or "Encoder").
-- Manual Metadata Remapping: Option to provide an additional manual mapping file to remap embedded metadata as needed.
+- **Manual Metadata Remapping**: Option to provide an additional manual mapping file to remap embedded metadata as needed.
-- Scheduled Metadata Refresh: Integration with Jellyfin's Scheduled Tasks to periodically re-evaluate and "fix" metadata for newly added or changed items.
+- **Scheduled Metadata Refresh**: Integration with Jellyfin's Scheduled Tasks to periodically re-evaluate and "fix" metadata for newly added or changed items.

 ## Configuration